peak-gao/code-notes/JavaScript/js-notes-mini-1.md

     - Regardless of shadowing, scope look-up always starts at the innermost scope being executed at the time, and works its way outward/upward until the first match, and stops

 ***Note:*** Global variables are also automatically properties of the global object (window in browsers, etc.)
+#### Hiding In Scope
+- taking any arbitrary section of code you've written, and wrap a function declaration around it, which in effect "hides" the code
+    - The result is that this creates a **scope bubble** around the code in question
+          - means that any declarations (variable or function) in that code will now be tied to the scope of the new wrapping function, rather than the previously enclosing scope
+          - so in other words, you can "hide" variables and functions by enclosing them in the scope of a function

+**Use Cases**
+ - If all variables and functions were in the global scope, they would of course be accessible to any nested scope.
+But this would violate the "Least..." principle in that you are (likely) exposing many variables or functions which you should otherwise keep private, as proper use of the code would discourage access to those variables/functions

 **Examples**
 ###### Scope Bubbles